 Can You Sue the VA for Medical Malpractice?

 The statute of limitations for medical malpractice claims varies widely by state.
-In most cases, the deadline is two years.
-However, there are some medical malpractice statute of limitations exceptions that can work in your favor:
+In most cases, the medical malpractice statute of limitations is two years.
+However, there are some exceptions that can work in your favor:

 - Almost half of U.S. states have special provisions for cases involving foreign objects, such as sponges and other items.